up42/docs/source/FAQ/general.rst

 My job gives strange results or it keeps failing.
 Can you help me debug it?
 ===========================================================================

 Create a :ref:`support request <support-request>` and please provide the job **parameters**, available on the UI on the PARAMETERS tab in the job page.
+Alternativaly you can pürobide the **job ID**, available on the as the last component of the URL in the console, e.g., ``https://console.up42.com/projects/7876b6f8-feee-4cf2-821d-5f71963950b8/jobs/cf1f2186-da41-4cfb-8793-9dd6135511a0``.
 Additionaly you can provide the job **log output** available in the JOB PROGRESS tab in the job page.

 Where can I learn more about Docker?
 ====================================